Red Quinoa with Roasted Butternut Squash, Dried Cranberries, and Pumpkin Seeds

 1/4 cup hulled pumpkin seeds

-Preheat oven to 375 degrees F. Combine butternut squash, onion, garlic, and ginger on a rimmed baking sheet.
-Drizzle with oil and season with salt and pepper.
+Preheat oven to 375 degrees F. On a rimmed baking sheet lined with parchment paper, combine butternut squash, onion, and garlic.
+Drizzle with 2 tablespoons oil and season with salt and pepper.
 Toss to coat.
 Roast until squash is tender, about 20 minutes.

-Meanwhile, combine quinoa with 2 cups water in a saucepan.
-Add a pinch of salt.
-Bring to a boil, cover, and simmer until tender and most of water is absorbed, about 15 minutes.
+Meanwhile, in a saucepan, bring 2 cups of water to a rolling boil.
+Season with salt.
+Add the rinsed quinoa and simmer until it's tender and most of the water is absorbed, about 15 minutes.

-Transfer quinoa to a large mixing bowl.
+Transfer the cooked quinoa to the mixing bowl.
 Season with salt and pepper.
-Stir in dried cranberries, pumpkin seeds, and mashed garlic.
-Carefully fold in roasted vegetables.
+Stir in the dried cranberries and pumpkin seeds.
+Carefully fold in the roasted vegetables.
 Serve warm.
 Yield: 4 to 6 servings as a main dish or 6 to 8 servings as a side dish.

 Criminal, I know ...